sergeymironov0001/gitignore/README.md

-This repo includes .gitignore files for different project types.
-For example java project, node.js project and others.
+This repo includes .gitignore file template for java projects.